Cardinals vs. Rangers Player Props Betting Odds

 Garcia Stats

-- Garcia takes a six-game streak with at least one hit into this matchup.
-During his last 10 games he is hitting .286 with two doubles, two walks and two RBI.
+- Garcia takes a seven-game streak with at least one hit into this one.
+In his last 10 games he is hitting .390 with two doubles, a home run, two walks and three RBI.

 Garcia Recent Games